PyMoDAQ/PyMoDAQ/documentation/usage/modules/DAQ_Move.rst

 This module is to be used to control any actuator hardware.
 An actuator is, in a general sense, any parameter that one can control and may vary during an experiment.
-The default actuator is a Mock one (a kind of software based actuator displaying a *position* and accepting absolute or relative *positioning*.
+The default actuator is a Mock one (a kind of software based actuator displaying a *position* and accepting absolute or relative *positioning*).

 Introduction
 ------------

 This module has a generic interface in the form of a dockable panel containing the interface for initialization, the manual control of the actuator *position* and a side tree like interface displaying all the settings.
-:numref:`daq_move_gui_base` shows the minimal interface of the module (in order to take minimal place in the DAQ_Scan dashboard)
+:numref:`daq_move_gui_base` shows the minimal interface of the module (in order to take minimal place in the Dashboard)

    .. _daq_move_gui_base: